Should You Move Or Remodel?

 That said, generally speaking, a full remodel costs around $100,000 on average, according to a 2016 survey from BuildFax, while a single room costs around $10,000.
 A workable rule of the thumb is $9,500 to remodel a kitchen, $4,800 for a bath and $13,300 to add a room onto a home, according to the 2013 American Housing Survey (the latest data available).
 To get a better estimate for your specific project, speak with professional remodelers.
-Estimates can vary widely among contractors, so be sure to request as many quotes as it takes to get a decent idea of the area average for a project such as yours.
+Estimates can vary widely among contractors, so be sure to request as many quotes as it takes to get a decent idea of the average cost for a project such as yours.
 And always ask for references.
 Sometimes a cut-rate deal is not all it’s cracked up to be.
-Also, be sure to keep these seven ideas in mind when it comes to saving on remodeling projects.
+Also, be sure to keep these ideas in mind when it comes to saving on remodeling projects.
 Your bank account will thank you!

 Alternatively, hiring movers to pack and transport a three-bedroom house across town costs around $3,000 on average, but can easily reach the tens of thousands of dollars for larger homes, or for moving longer distances.
 Use a moving cost calculator to get an estimate.

 And while we’re on the topic of dollars and cents, be sure to consider how much value the improvements would add to your home when you eventually sell.
 Are you likely to recoup your investment?
 It’s tough to tell: Many home renovations do not pay for themselves in a higher sales price down the road.
 Most experts say the most one can expect to recoup is 50 to 90 percent depending on the renovation and how it "fits" within the other homes in the neighborhood.